Great Bear Foundation

 In his eight years in the Arctic, Jonkel compiled the first reliable, comprehensive scientific database on wild polar bears.
 Realizing the cultural importance of the polar bear hunt to Native people and its vital place in their subsistence lifestyle, Jonkel fought for and secured Native hunting rights in Canada.
 He and others set up the Polar Bear Specialist Group of the International Union for Conservation of Nature (IUCN), creating a framework for cooperation among the five countries with polar bear populations, a model for all IUCN specialist groups.
 Charles Jonkel has worked in more areas of the Arctic than anyone else alive.

-If you would like to make a tax deductible donation to the film project, enter any amount below and click “Donate.”
-You will be transferred to the film project’s secure page at Google Wallet.
+If you would like to make a tax deductible donation to the film project, click “Donate” below and ou will be transferred to the film project’s secure page at PayPal.